 Now in force across Europe, the Radio Equipment Directive 2014/53/EU (RED) has required the revision or replacement of all ETSI’s existing related Harmonised Standards and the development of new ones.
-The EC’s creation of a new approval procedure for our Harmonised Standards has thus necessitated a change in ETSI’s working methods to ensure compliance with legislative requirements.
-In 2021, TC ERM continued to co-operate closely with the EC to optimize the efficiency of this new process, as exemplified by participation in several bi-lateral events.
+The EC’s improved approval procedure for our Harmonised Standards has thus necessitated a change in ETSI’s working methods to ensure compliance with legislative requirements.
+In 2022 TC ERM continued to co-operate with the EC to optimize the efficiency of this process.

-Further progress was accordingly made in creating new Harmonised Standards and making updates to existing publications.
-See the full list of TC ERM deliverables published since January 2021 here.
+During the year further progress was accordingly made in creating new Harmonised Standards and making updates to existing publications.
+See the full list of TC ERM deliverables published since January 2022 here.

-Publications of note by our working groups included:
+During the year publications by our various working groups included: